-Seahawks Sunday roster move tracker: Jazz Ferguson re-signs to practice squad, Marsh and McKissic move on
+Seahawks Sunday roster move tracker: Geno Smith to re-sign, Jazz Ferguson, Jachai Polite added to practice squad, Marsh and McKissic move on

 The others included four other players who were in training camp with Seattle: WR Terry Wright, TE Jacob Hollister, CB Simeon Thomas and OL Elijah Nkansah and Polite.

-Heading into the draft, some analysts thought the Seahawks might consider taking Polite in the first round — here’s what Mel Kiper Jr. had to say about Polite in February.
+Heading into the draft, some analysts thought the Seahawks might consider taking Polite in the first round — here’s what Mel Kiper Jr. had to say about Polite in February, which made it a shock to many when the Jets waived him on Saturday.

+It may be even more surprising that he then cleared waivers.
+Here’s some insight from NJ.com on what went wrong for Polite in New York, though his free fall had already begun — USA Today wrote that Polite “might’ve had the worst NFL Combine of all-time,” marked both by disappointing performances and what were regarded as poor interviews with teams.

+Pro Football Talks, meanwhile, reported that the Jets fined Polite more than $100,000 during his brief stay with the team due to tardiness and other issues.

 Ferguson finished the preseason with seven receptions for 119 yards and one touchdown with a long reception of 41.
 Wright also flashed at times in the preseason and had a 39-yard TD in the preseason finale win over the Raiders.